backupbrew/switchbrew/Display services.md

-Takes a type-0x6 buffer for the output [\#NativeWindow](#NativeWindow "wikilink"), an u32(LayerFlags bitmask), and an u64.
+Takes a type-0x6 buffer for the output [\#NativeWindow](#NativeWindow "wikilink"), an u32(LayerFlags bitmask), and an u64 DisplayId.
 Returns two output u64s: ExternalLayerId and NativeWindow\_Size.

 ## DestroyStrayLayer